 I have big plans this year, if the weather cooperates so this time around I’ll be doing a little of both, direct seed and starting seeds indoors for transplanting.

 I seem to always have an abundance of seeds leftover from the last season and then because I also harvest seeds the supply just seems to keep growing.

-If you’re new to gardening you have to begin somewhere so today I’m sharing some of the sources I refer to when necessary.
+If you’re a new gardener it’s realistic that you have to begin somewhere so today I’m sharing some of the sources I refer to when necessary.

 All Natural Organic Seed Starting Mix

 The big question is who do you buy your seeds from?
 Many folks opt to purchase online because for years the retail stores were selling questionable options.
 Where you purchase is really a personal choice and there is no right or wrong answer.
 Do what works best for you!

-Vegetables and Herbs
+Cut Flowers, Vegetable and Herbs

 Choosing seeds doesn’t need to be a complicated process, now days you can go to almost any retail store and find labeled seed packets so you know what your purchasing.
 You can also research those companies online if you want to learn more about their business.

-I do recommend starting with Heirloom, Organic, non GMO seeds so you can get the best nutrition from the food you want to grow.
-This will also allow you to harvest your own seeds so you can become more of a self reliant gardener.
-Visit harvesting zinnia and bean seeds, this was fun!
+Going all natural will also allow you to harvest your own seeds so you can become more of a self reliant gardener.

 The most important thing is to get started this year, increase the goodness in your backyard and grow your own garden.